OMGF wasn’t able to Process all Google Fonts on my site

 As I stated earlier, OMGF covers the most common implementation method of implementing Google Fonts: loading a stylesheet into the HTML.
 OMGF Pro extends this with several less common methods.

-If OMGF Pro isn't capable of detecting all Google Fonts on your page, and they aren't loaded by an embedded document, then this might mean your theme or plugin is using an exotic implementation to load Google Fonts.
+If OMGF Pro isn’t capable of detecting all Google Fonts on your page, and they aren’t loaded by an embedded document, then this might mean your theme or plugin is using another exotic implementation to load Google Fonts.

-I made it my mission to support any and all implementation methods, so please contact me, and include the URL of your site in the message, so I can figure out why there are still external requests on your site.
+contact me, and include the URL of your site in the message, so I can figure out why there are still external requests on your site.
 If I can do something about it, you can count on it that I will. 🙂